fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/thermometer-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/V73nQ/) to edit the above gauge.

-## Show/hide tick marks and tick values
+## Show/hide Tick Marks and Tick Values

 Use the following attributes to hide the tick marks and tick values.
 Note that by default, the gauge displays everything: